trevorpogue/topspace/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/12535207/155176914-87390537-10f0-4ee5-9b37-cd798f07df27.gif" /></a></p>

-* **Easier on the eyes**: Recenter or pull down top text to a more comfortable eye level for reading, especially when in full-screen or on a large monitor.
+* **Easier on the eyes**: Recenter or scroll down top text to a more comfortable eye level for reading, especially when in full-screen or on a large monitor.
 * **Easy to use**: No new keybindings are required, keep using all your previous scrolling & recentering commands, except now you can also scroll above the top lines.
 It also integrates seamlessly with  [centered-cursor-mode][1] to keep the cursor centered all the way to the top line.

 # :hammer_and_wrench: Installation